'}}

 Strongly rooted in his devout Catholic upbringing, Saint Cristóbal committed his life to the service of the Lord at an early age when he joined the seminary.
 He was ordained a priest in 1899 and became an instrumental figure in advancing the cause of the Catholic Church in Mexico.

-See also Juliana Of Nicomedia
+See also Rudesind

 A significant part of Saint Cristóbal’s life was his sturdy resolve to spread the teachings of the Catholic Church, even in the face of fierce oppression from the Mexican government.
 When anti-Catholic laws were enacted to curb the church's influence, Saint Cristóbal responded by founding clandestine seminaries to continue religious education.
 This brave decision reflected his firm commitment to Catholic principles and his willingness to risk personal safety for the sake of the church's mission.